Brainnos/Html-CSS/README.md

 # Html-CSS
-A repository regrouping little excercise in Html and CSS
+A repository regrouping little exercise in Html and CSS